Ever wonder why some websites pump out viral post after viral post?

 Pat Flynn uses this method in his email autoresponder series:

-See the power words “super secret” and “secret”?
+See the power words “Super” and “Secret”?
 Feeling intrigued, aren’t you?

-Jaime Tardy from Eventual Millionaire does this too (create, lucrative):
+Jaime Masters from Eventual Millionaire does this too ("Create", "Lucrative"):

-For all of you wantrepreneurs who haven’t yet started your business, one great place to use power words is in your business’ name.
-Don't leave those strong words out when you're choosing a domain name.
+For all of you who have been considering starting a business online, one great place to use power words is in your business’s name.

 Using a power word that describes what you do or who you do it for can make your marketing far more effective.
 For example, Elite Daily uses the power word “Elite” in the name of their business, which brings to mind exclusivity or high-quality.